What is a convertible bond?

 But compared to dividend yield on common shares of the issuing company, the coupon rate is higher.

-For the issuing company, lower coupon rates mean lower interest expense and debt reduction if conversion is exercised.
+For the issuing company, lower coupon rates mean lower interest expense and debt reduction if the conversion is exercised.
 Of course, it dilutes existing shareholders’ rights/stock value.